telerik/fiddler-everywhere-docs/knowledge-base/how-to-set-macos-terminal.md

 | Operating System | macOS, Windows, Linux  |
 | 3rd-party tools | macOS Terminal, iTerm2, Command Prompt, Bash |

-#### Description
+## Description

-The article explains how to set the Fiddler Everywhere proxy for commonly used command-line tools like the default [macOS Terminal](https://en.wikipedia.org/wiki/Terminal_(macOS)), [iTerm2](https://www.iterm2.com/), Command Prompt (Windows), and other terminal applications.
+How can I set the Fiddler Everywhere proxy for commonly used command-line tools like the default [macOS Terminal](https://en.wikipedia.org/wiki/Terminal_(macOS)), [iTerm2](https://www.iterm2.com/), Command Prompt (Windows), and other terminal applications?

+## Solution

+To achieve the desired scenario, perform the steps in the following sections.

-## Set Fiddler Proxy (terminal app)
+### Setting the Fiddler Proxy

-Terminal applications on macOS like the [Terminal](https://en.wikipedia.org/wiki/Terminal_(macOS)), [iTerm2](https://www.iterm2.com/), Command Prompt (Windows) are capable of executing HTTP and HTTPS requests thought 3rd-party tools like CURL.
+Terminal applications on macOS like the [Terminal](https://en.wikipedia.org/wiki/Terminal_(macOS)), [iTerm2](https://www.iterm2.com/), Command Prompt (Windows) are capable of executing HTTP and HTTPS requests thought third-party tools like CURL.
 However, in the common case, these terminals won't use the system proxy.

 For Fiddler Everywhere to capture traffic that passes through them, they need to set the Fiddler Everywhere proxy explicitly.
-To achieve that, you can use the **export** command (macOS and Linux) or the **set** command (for Windows).
+To achieve that, you can use the `export` command (for macOS and Linux) or the `set` command (for Windows).
+The `export` command will generate a variable that will be included in a child process environment.
+It does not affect other already-existing settings.

-- Setting proxy settings on **macOS** and **Linux**
+The following example demonstrates how to define the proxy settings on macOS and Linux.

 ```bash
 export http_proxy=127.0.0.1:8866
 export https_proxy=127.0.0.1:8866
 ```

-- Setting proxy settings on **Windows**
+The following example demonstrates how to define the proxy settings on Windows.

 ```bash
 set http_proxy=127.0.0.1:8866
 set https_proxy=127.0.0.1:8866